avarga/tkpath/doc/README.txt

       V y     Draw a vertical line to the given y coordinate.
       A rx ry phi largeArc sweep x y
               Draw an elliptical arc from the current point to (x, y).
               The points are on an ellipse with x-radius rx and y-radius ry.
-	      The ellipse is rotatted by phe degrees.
+              The ellipse is rotated by phi degrees.
 If the arc is less than 180 degrees, largeArc is zero, else it is one.
 If the arc is to be drawn in cw direction, sweep is one, and zero for the ccw direction.
       Q x1 y1 x y
               Draw a qadratic Bezier curve from the current point to (x, y) using control point (x1, y1).
       T x y   Draw a qadratic Bezier curve from the current point to (x, y) The control point will be the reflection of the previous Q atoms control point.
       C x1 y1 x2 y2 x y
               Draw a cubic Bezier curve from the current point to (x, y) using control points (x1, y1) and (x2, y2).
       S x2 y2 x y
               Draw a cubic Bezier curve from the current point to (x, y), using (x2, y2) as the control point for this new endpoint.
 The first control point will be the reflection of the previous C atoms ending control point.
       Z       Close path by drawing from the current point to the preceeding M point.

+    You may use lower case characters for all atoms which then means that all coordinates where relevant, are interpreted as coordinates relative the current point.

  o The prect item